agentgrey/ContactList_CN/README.md

+# Contact List
+ContactList_CN is a web application for managing a contact list.
+It allows users to create, view, edit, and delete contacts.

+## Fatures
+- Add a new contact with a name, email, and phone number.
+- View a list of contacts with their details.
+- Edit the information of an existing contact.
+- Delete a contact from the list.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).